dannilin2601/cardiac_classification/README.md

 📌 Conclusion
 ============

-Our results demonstrate that large models like ResNet152 are not necessarily required to achieve strong performance on the EchoNet-Dynamic classification task.
-In fact, ResNet18 — a significantly smaller model with fewer parameters and lower computational cost — achieved comparable or even better test accuracy and AUROC in several configurations.
+Our results demonstrate that large models like ResNet152 are not strictly necessary to achieve competitive performance on the EchoNet-Dynamic classification task.
+Smaller architectures such as ResNet18 performed comparably well in terms of accuracy and AUROC, while requiring significantly fewer parameters and computational resources.

-Additionally, applying class weighting during training proved to be beneficial, especially in handling the class imbalance present in the dataset.
-Weighted loss functions led to noticeable improvements in AUROC and AUPRC, making the model more robust for clinical classification tasks involving underrepresented categories.
+We also evaluated the impact of applying class weighting to address class imbalance.
+However, the use of weighted loss functions did not lead to noticeable improvements in AUROC or AUPRC, suggesting that class imbalance in this dataset may not substantially hinder model performance.

-In summary, efficient model design and thoughtful training strategies can yield high-performing classifiers without the overhead of deep architectures.
+In summary, compact models paired with standard training techniques can be sufficient for ejection fraction classification, offering a more computationally efficient and scalable alternative for clinical applications.